dphfox/Fusion/docs/api-reference/state/observer.md

 ### :octicons-code-24: Observer:onBind()

-Works the same as `:onChange()`, however it run's the specified callback immediately.

-This modified method is better to be used when using the same function to initialise an observer and to watch changes for it.
+Connects the given callback as a change handler, and returns a function which will disconnect the callback.
+The callback is run immediately, and re-run whenever the observed dependency is updated.

 ```Lua
 (callback: () -> ()) -> (() -> ())